storyprotocol/documentation/docs/Developers/typescript-sdk/register-a-derivative.md

 2. Add a `derivData` field, where:
    1. `parentIpIds` is the `ipIds` of the parents you want to become a derivative of. **NOTE: Once you become a derivative, you cannot add more parents**
    2. `licenseTermIds` is an array of license terms you want to register under.
 These are the terms your derivative must abide by
-   3. Set `maxMintingFee`, `maxRts`, and `maxRevenueShare` to be left as disabled/default as shown below

 Now we can call the function like so: